-This feature extends the support of Isp-ping, Isp-trace, and ICMP tunneling probes to IPv4 and IPv6 SR policies.
+This feature extends the support of lsp-ping, lsp-trace, and ICMP tunneling probes to IPv4 and IPv6 SR policies.

 This feature describes the CLI options for Isp-ping and Isp-trace commands under the OAM and SAA contexts for the following type of Segment Routing tunnel: sr-policy.